Weight cycling: Mechanism

 The process of regaining weight and especially body fat is further promoted by the high metabolic plasticity of skeletal muscle.
 The Summermatter cycle explains how skeletal muscle persistently reduces energy expenditure during dieting.
 In addition, food restriction increases physical activity which further supports body weight loss initially.
 Such weight regain in the form of preferential catch-up-fat is well documented after weight loss due to malnutrition, cancer, septic shock or AIDS and thus constitutes a general phenomenon related to weight loss.

 Health effects

-It continues to be debated whether weight cycling has negative health effects.
+Weight cycling might have negative health effects from repeated strain on the body.

 A 2019 systematic review and meta-analysis found that "Body-weight fluctuation was associated with higher mortality due to all causes and CVD and a higher morbidity of CVD and hypertension."

 A 2019 review found that self-reported weight cycling was correlated with an increased risk of endometrial cancer.
 Weight cycling is also correlated with kidney cancer, independently of whether the person is overweight.

 A 2021 systematic review and meta-analysis found that "weight cycling was a strong independent predictor of new-onset diabetes".

 Weight cycling is also associated with poorer mental health.